navroze/mini-exchange/README.md

 Mini Exchange App
 =======================

 A stock exchange through which external clients can buy the stocks of various companies via an API.
-The app support multi-threading using the **PM2** library in node.js.
+The app supports multi-threading using the **PM2** library in node.js.
 The exchange will reply back with one company stock (highest price) based on targeting, budget & other factors.

 Table of Contents
 -----------------